benwei/jschat/Readme.md

 ## Register

- { "cmd": "register", "data": "mclient v0.1", "sender": "your chat name"}
+ `{ "cmd": "register", "data": "mclient v0.1", "sender": "your chat name"}`

 ## Who
   type "/who"
- { "cmd": "who", args: "" };
+ `{ "cmd": "who", args: "" }`

 ## Send Text Message

- { "data": "your message", "sender": "your chat name"}
+ `{ "data": "your message", "sender": "your chat name"}`

+ Once your client has registered by Register command, the sender field won't be reference anymore.

+## Send Text Message to specific user id

+ `{ "cmd": "msg", "data": "your message", "target_id": "id number"}`

+ if you don't assign target_id, you can compose them in data field.

+ ex:
+ `{ "cmd": "msg", "data": "2 your meesage"}`

 ## close all client

-   while you type CTRL+C on server, it will disconnect all client.
+  while you type CTRL+C on server, server will disconnect all client.